gravtrade/gravtrade.github.io/_posts/2016-09-09-best-forex-broker.md

 </div>
 </div></div>

-- We reject FXCM in this observation due to **fixed spread account** used to attract viewer attention.
-No world could give you that condition all the time with great execution.
+<div class="alert alert-danger" role="alert">We reject FXCM in this observation due to **fixed spread account** used to attract viewer attention.
+No world could give you that condition all the time with great execution.</div>

 > **Pepperstone Broker** was the lowest spread widen on news releases.